jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Harmonizing a scale

-Harmonizing a scale refers to assembling the chords that belong to a given scale, by starting on each degree of the scale and stacking thirds to form a triad chord.
+Harmonizing a scale refers to assembling chords from the notes of a given scale, by starting on each degree of the scale and stacking thirds to form a triad chord.
 The result is one chord for each degree in the scale.